immutheprogrammer/Run-Game-Engine/README.md

 another bug is when resizeing the window some features may break.

-when using the engine make sure it is at 1920x1080 for it to work properly.
+when using the engine make sure the screen width and height are at 1920x1080 for it to work properly.

 **(fixed)** when panning the window the and you are holding a texture the position of the texture will shift.